kaka-ruifeng/kaka/openshift-origin-master/README.md

   b. openshiftMasterSsh  ssh command for master node<br/>
   c. openshiftNodeLoadBalancerFQDN node load balancer<br/>
 2. Get the deployment output data
-  a. portal.azure.com -> choose 'Resource groups' select your group select 'Deployments' and there the deployment 'Microsoft.Template'.
+  a. portal.azure.cn -> choose 'Resource groups' select your group select 'Deployments' and there the deployment 'Microsoft.Template'.
 As output from the deployment it contains information about the openshift console url, ssh command and load balancer url.<br/>
   b.
 With the Azure CLI :
     ```bash
     az group deployment list -g <resource group name>